 Cytoxan is a chemotherapy drug that comes in tablet or injectable form.
 It works by slowing or halting the growth of immune system cells.
 Common side effects include nausea, vomiting, and hair loss.
 Less common but more serious side effects include damage to the bladder, fertility problems, and bone marrow suppression.
 Click here for a complete list of side effects.

-EEG is an Electroencephalograph used to record the brain’s spontaneous electrical activity over a short period of time usually 20–40 minutes, as recorded from multiple electrodes placed on the scalp.
+EEG is an Electroencephalograph used to record the brain’s spontaneous electrical activity and can detect if a person is having seizures or abnormal brain activity.
+A routine EEG is usually over a short period of time usually 20–40 minutes and recorded from multiple electrodes placed on the scalp.
+For AE it is recommended patients have a prolonged EEG, ideally overnight.
 A clinical use of EEG is in the diagnosis of encephalopathy.

 Intravenous immunoglobulin (IVIG) is a blood product administered intravenously consisting of blood plasma donations from human donors.
-IVIG contains an antibody called IgG that helps to ward off infection, modulates immune system, and reduces inflammation, though the full extent of how IVIG works remains a unknown.
-One theory in autoimmune encephalitis disorders is that IVIG occupies the binding sites where harmful autoantibodies attach to brain cells.
+IVIG contains an antibody called IgG that helps to ward off infection, modulates immune system, and reduces inflammation, though the full extent of how IVIG works remains unknown.
+It is known that IVIG can work in many different ways, including increasing the removal of antibodies, inhibit binding of the harmful antibodies, and decrease the inflammatory response to antibodies.

-Side effects include headaches, dermatitis (peeling of skin on palms and soles), pulmonary edema, and allergic reactions.
+Side effects include headaches, aseptic meningitis, dermatitis (peeling of skin on palms and soles), pulmonary edema, and allergic reactions.
 Click here for side effects.

 Immunologist specializes in the diagnosis and treatment of problems with the immune system, including immunodeficiency, when the immune system is compromised or impaired, and autoimmunity, when the immune system attacks its own body.